|

 - Camp overnight (between the hours of midnight and 6am), except as part of an Official University Function, Organized or Major Event and in compliance with the rules of that official function or event;

-- engage in abusive, threatening, harassing, or intimidating conduct, as defined in UC Policy Abusive Conduct in the Workplace, UC Anti-Discrimination Policy, and UC Sexual Violence and Sexual Harassment Policy, toward any person
+- engage in abusive, threatening, harassing, or intimidating conduct, as defined in UC Policy Abusive Conduct in the Workplace, UC Anti-Discrimination Policy, and UC Sexual Violence and Sexual Harassment Policy;

 - exhibit disorderly or lewd conduct as defined by law;